BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Although you might be tempted to head back into the tower, try heading down from here...

 Following this path will lead us to the top of Mirage Tower!
 Here we can pick up the *Normalium-Z*, *TM04 Calm Mind*, and **Honedge**.
-Excellent rewards, and I recommend training this thing up right away if one of your team members is falling off, as Aegislash is one of the best Pokémon in this game!
+Excellent rewards, and I recommend training this thing up right away if one of your team members is falling off, as Aegislash is one of the best Pokemon in this game!

 That's it for the Mirage Tower for now.